Marie-Louise Tenèze

-Marie-Louise Tenèze (1922–2016) was a French ethnologist and folklorist who is remembered for her research into popular French fairy tales, including those transmitted by word of mouth.
+Marie-Louise Tenèze née Alterauge (1922–2016) was a French ethnologist and folklorist who is remembered for her research into popular French fairy tales, including those transmitted by word of mouth.
 Inspired by Paul Delarue in the 1950s, in 2000 she completed his Le Conte populaire français : catalogue raisonné des versions de France et des pays de langue française d'outre-mer.
 She also collaborated with researchers from Göttingen on the Enzyklopädie des Märchens, published by De Gruyter.
-In collaboration with the enthnologist Jean-Michel Guilcher she investigated traditional dances.
+In collaboration with the ethnologist Jean-Michel Guilcher she investigated traditional dances.
 Working in particular with Josiane Bru, she devoted the remainder of her life to investigating the history of oral tales and traditions.

+Early life and education

+Born on 24 August 1922 at Longeville-lès-Saint-Avold, Marie-Louise Alterauge was brought up in Alsace.
+After a brilliant baccalauréat at Bischwiller in 1939, as the University of Strasbourg had been closed, she studied French, German and folklore at the University of Heidelberg, earning a doctorate in 1944 with a dissertation titled Coutumes et croyances lorraines concernant le feu et l’eau (Lorraine Customs and Beliefs Relating to Fire and Water).
+Encouraged to become a teacher by her father, she went on to study French, German and English at the University of Strasbourg, graduating as a high-school teacher in 1947.
+She then took an ethnography course at the École du Louvre under Marcel Maget.